mbaelde/churn-poc/README.md

 20. **TotalCharges:** The total charges incurred by the customer during their entire tenure.

-21. **Churn:** The target variable indicating whether the customer has churned (1 for "Yes," 0 for "No").
+21. **Churn:** The target variable indicating whether the customer who left within the last monthh, called Churn (1 for "Yes," 0 for "No").
 This is the variable of primary interest for churn prediction.